 The reservations module (refer to Figure 4-7) consists of subsystems that can receive individual guest or group data, check a guest's request against a data bank of available rooms, and store this information.
-The guest data are received through a personal phone call, through another computer in the referral system, or via the Internet.
+The guest data are received through a personal phone call or through another computer in the referral system.
 All of the possibilities or room types and locations, room rates, and special requests can be matched with the existing room inventories.
 This information can be stored for up to 52 weeks (or more) in most systems.

 Information concerning guarantees with credit cards or confirmed reservations is captured at this time.
-Details on deposits, blocking, times of arrival and departure, VIP guest lists, and projected occupancies, and reports on these reservation functions assist the front office manager.
+Details on deposits, blocking, times of arrival and departure, VIP guest lists, projected occupancies and reports on these reservation functions assist the front office manager.

 The guest who is checking out of the Limited-Service Inn in Dallas, Texas, and wants to make a reservation at the Limited-Service Inn in Chicago for that evening can have the reservation confirmed within seconds.
 The guest information is already available in the data bank, and through electronic transmissions, the request is verified (via a check of the existing room inventories held in the data bank for the Limited-Service Inn in Chicago) by a central computer.
-Other referral agencies follow similar procedures.
-(Further examples of computerized reservations options are provided in chapter 5.)
+Similar procedures are followed by other referral agencies.
+(Further examples of computerized reservations options are provided in Chapter 5.)